veeso/termscp/README.md

   - 🇮🇹 Italian
   - 🇳🇱 Dutch
   - 🇪🇸 Spanish

-Planned for *🍓 Spring update 2022 🌹*:

-- **SMB Support 🎉**: This will require a long time to be implemented, since I'm currently working on a Rust native SMB library, since I don't want to add new C-bindings. ~~Fear the 🦚~~
 - **Configuration profile for bookmarks 📚**: Basically this feature adds the possibility to have a specific setup for a certain host, instead of having only one global configuration.
 (Maybe will be postponed to spring 2022).

 Along to new features, termscp developments is now focused on UX and performance improvements, so if you have any suggestion, feel free to open an issue.